-What Is the Difference Between an Annuity and an IRA?
+What Is the Difference Between an Ordinary Annuity & an Annuity Due?

 An annuity is a series of payments at a regular interval, such as weekly, monthly or yearly.
 Fixed annuities pay the same amount in each period, whereas the amounts can change in variable annuities.
 The payments in an ordinary annuity occur at the end of each period.
 In contrast, an annuity due features payments occurring at the beginning of each period.

 The difference between an ordinary annuity and annuity due lies in when the payments occur – at the period's end for an ordinary annuity and at the period's beginning for an annuity due.

 The classic example of an annuity due is rent.
 When you sign a lease for an apartment, you commit to pay rent on the first of each month.
 This qualifies as an annuity due because the payments occur at a regular interval (monthly) and at the beginning of each period.

 Insurance premium payments are another common example of annuity due.
 Notice how annuity due is usually found in situations where you are paying out money.

 Ordinary annuities are seen in retirement accounts, where you receive a fixed or variable payment every month from an insurance company, based on the value built up in the annuity account.
 In a fixed annuity account, your monthly payment is based on a fixed interest rate applied to the account balance at the start of payments.
 Variable annuity account payments are based on the investment performance of your account.

 Retirement annuities send you payments at the end of each period.
 That’s standard when you are the recipient of annuity payments rather than the payer.

 An annuity account is meant to pay you money each month for either a fixed number of years or until you die, according to your contract with the insurance company.
 The largest insurance carriers are likely to make all payments on time, but annuities from smaller carriers carry some risk that the insurer will default on its payments.